fwmechanic/k_edit/README.md

     * `arg` "name of thing to open" `setfile` opens the "thing"; an "openable thing" is either a filename, a pseudofile name (pseudofile is another name for temporary editor buffer; these typically have <names> containing characters which cannot legally be present in filenames), or a URL (latter is opened in dflt browser).
     * `arg` "text containing wildcard" `setfile` will open a new "wildcard buffer" containing the names of all files matching the wildcard pattern.
 If the "text containing wildcard" ends with a '|' character, the wildcard expansion is recursive.
 EX: `arg "*.cpp|" setfile` opens a new buffer containing the names of all the .cpp files found in the cwd and its child trees.
     * `arg arg` "name of file" `setfile` saves the current buffer to the file named "name of file" (and gives the buffer this name henceforth).
+    * SPECIAL FEATURE: if the file to be opened is a URI, it is passed to the ShellExecute Win32API or Linux `xdg-open` program for opening in an external program (almost always: web browser).
  * `ctrl+c` and `ctrl+v` xfr text between the Win32 (Windows) or X (Linux) Clipboard and the editor's <clipboard> buffer in (hopefully) intuitive ways.
     * The Linux implementation depends on [`xclip`](http://sourceforge.net/projects/xclip/) being installed; `sudo apt-get install xclip` FTW!
  * `ctrl+q`,`alt+F2` opens visited-file history buffer; from most- to least-recently visited.
 Use cursor movement functions and `arg setfile` to switch among them.
  * `num++` (copy selection into <clipboard>), `num+-` (cut selection into <clipboard>) and `ins` (paste text from <clipboard>) keys on the numpad are used to move text between locations in buffers via <clipboard>.
  * `execute` (`ctrl+x`):
     * `arg` "editor command string" `execute` executes an editor function sequence (a.k.a. macro) string.
-    * `arg arg` "CMD.exe shell command string" `execute` executes a CMD.exe shell (a.k.a.
-DOS) command string with stdout and stderr captured to an editor buffer.
+    * `arg arg` "OS shell command string" `execute` executes "OS shell command string" in an operating system shell (Windows: `CMD.exe` (a.k.a.
+DOS) shell; Linux: system() -> bash) with stdout and stderr captured to an editor buffer.
+Note that in Windows, data files such as .pdf are "executable" (executing them opens their default app (e.g. PDF Reader GUI App).
- * `tags` (`alt+u`): looks up the identifier under the cursor (or arg-provided if any) and "hyperlinks" to it.
-If >1 definition is found, a menu of the choices is offered.
+ * `tags` (`alt+u`): looks up the identifier under the cursor (or arg-provided if any) in the current "tags database" and "hyperlinks" to it.
+If >1 definition is found, a menu of the available choices is offered.
-    * [Exuberant Ctags](http://ctags.sourceforge.net/) `ctags.exe` is invoked to rebuild the "tags database" at the close of each successful build of K.
+    * Aside: [Exuberant Ctags](http://ctags.sourceforge.net/) `ctags` is invoked to rebuild the "K tags database" at the end of each successful build of K, to facilitate development of K.
     * the set of tags navigated to are added to a linklist which is traversed via `alt+left` and `alt+right`.
 Locations hyperlinked from are also added to this list, allowing easy return.
     * those functions appearing in the "Intrinsic Functions" section of <CMD-SWI-Keys> are methods of `ARG::` and can be tags-looked up (providing the best possible documentation to the user: the source code!).
  * PCRE Regular-expression (regex) search & replace: all search and replace functions, when prefixed with `arg arg` (2-arg), operate in regex mode.